molevolworkshop/molevolworkshop.github.io/software/jetstream2023.md

  5. creates an alias named _astral_ (makes it easier to start ASTRAL)
  6. creates an alias named _jmodeltest_ (makes it easier to start jModelTest)
  7. creates an alias named _phyml_ (which points to the phyml executable inside jModelTest)
+ 8. creates a symlink named _iqtree-beta_ in /usr/local/bin that points to /usr/local/bin/iqtree2 (the IQTREE tutorial uses iqtree-beta rather than iqtree2)
- 8. creates a symlink named _raxml_ in /usr/local/bin that points to /usr/local/bin/raxmlHPC (the PAUP* tutorial specifies raxml rather than raxmlHPC)
+ 9. creates a symlink named _raxml_ in /usr/local/bin that points to /usr/local/bin/raxmlHPC (the PAUP* tutorial specifies raxml rather than raxmlHPC)
- 9. makes moleuser the owner of its own .bash_profile (created as a result of the alias definitions above)
+10. makes moleuser the owner of its own .bash_profile (created as a result of the alias definitions above)
-10. creates a symbolic link named _moledata_ (makes it easier to find example datasets)
+11. creates a symbolic link named _moledata_ (makes it easier to find example datasets)
-11. creates a directory /var/pyenv to use as a mount point for nfs
+12. creates a directory /var/pyenv to use as a mount point for nfs
-12. makes moleuser the owner of /var/pyenv
+13. makes moleuser the owner of /var/pyenv

 ~~~~~~
 #cloud-config